mwohlert/jigsaw-example/README.md

-## jlink
+## Jigsaw Example

-Another one of the new tools that Jigsaw brings is 'jlink' which is a tool to produce custom run-time images, a single artefact containing both Java and the modules being run.
+This is a Java 9 Jigsaw example used for a presentation at my FH.

 ### Scripts to run